Policy and Procedure Name:

 on 12/21/2014.
 MCO/BWC will process request.

-11/1/2014; a medical bill (for approved C-9 on 11/1/2014) for medical treatment
+11/1/2014.
+A medical bill (for approved C-9 on 11/1/2014) for medical treatment

-rendered on 12/21/2014 is denied on 1/5/2015; the MCO receives a request on
+rendered on 12/21/2014 is denied on 1/5/2015.
+The MCO receives a request on

 2/29/16 in an inactive claim for payment of medical treatment on 12/21/2014.